Crunch-io/ta-da/content/knowledgehound-acquisition-faqs/data-and-privacy.md

 **5. How will my data be affected by the transition?**

-Your data will remain secure and confidential throughout the transition process.
-KnowledgeHound continues to take data security and privacy seriously and maintains SOC2 Type 2 Certification.
-Both KnowledgeHound and Crunch.io adhere to strict data protection and privacy policies.
+Your data will remain secure and confidential in the Crunch platform and we are pursuing SOC2 Type 2 Certification as KnowledgeHound currently maintains certification.
+Both Crunch and KnowledgeHound adhere to strict data protection and privacy policies.

-**6. Will I need to migrate my data to a new platform?**

-We aim to make the transition as seamless as possible.
-If and when any data migration is necessary, we will provide ample advanced notice as well as full support to align with all necessary departments before migrating any data.